 Hyperparameter tuning#

-In the previous section, we did not discuss the parameters of random forest and gradient-boosting.
-However, there are a couple of things to keep in mind when setting these.
+In the previous section, we did not discuss the hyperparameters of random forest and histogram gradient-boosting.
+This notebook gives crucial information regarding how to set them.

 Caution